 Type 2.
 Interior Perimeter Drain

 You can use an internal perimeter drain to prevent basement leaks.
-For such a basement waterproofing system, pipe must be installed against all the exterior walls.
+For such basement waterproofing system, pipe must be installed against all the exterior walls.
 You will not need to digging outside the home.
 This is because the pipe will be laid even in basement floor.
 An interior French drain system allows water to drain behind a membrane on the wall.
 This will avoid the moisture-wicking in concrete block/cinder block foundation.

 This applies to water seepage onto the basement floor.
 If you decide to build such a system, you can extend the useful life of the foundation.

 Type 3.
 Basement French Drain

 Basement perimeter drains, perimeter drain, French Drains, drain tile or B-Dri/Beaver Basement type basement de-watering system: This phrases discusses types of basement drain or what some call a “french drain” for stopping foundation leaks or preventing wet basements and crawl spaces.
 A perimeter French drain looks like another indoor system.
 Such pipes cut into the floor around the perimeter of a basement.
 To remove water from the building interior you can use the space between the basement and wooden floor.
 If you build a French drain in the basement, you can make sure that this is the best way to keep a basement dry.
 The system will be installed inside or outside the foundation.
 You will never need maintenance or replacement.